Skip to content

 Icon

-The icon is a simple 64x64 pixel PNG image, which you can create with any tool, such as GIMP.
+The icon is a simple 64x64 pixel PNG image named icon_64x64.png in the app root, which you can create with any tool, such as GIMP.

 It's recommended to keep it as small as possible by setting compression level to 9 and not storing any metadata such as background color, resolution, creation time, comments, Exif data, XMP data, thumbnail or color profile.